Assistance Animals – A Nationally Consistent Approach

 - carers, family members or friends of a person with disability

 - people who work for a disability organisation

 - any other interested parties.

-We encourage you to share your views, ideas and experiences about assistance animals using a short online survey.
-The information and insights you provide will be used to inform options for the development of a nationally consistent approach to the regulation and accreditation of assistance animals.
+We encouraged organisations and individuals to share their views, ideas and experiences about assistance animals using a short online survey.
+The information and insights provided will be used to inform options for the development of a nationally consistent approach to the regulation and accreditation of assistance animals.

 Under the Commonwealth Disability Discrimination Act 1992 (DDA) it is unlawful to discriminate against a person with disability who is using an assistance animal.

 Section 9(2) of the DDA sets out the legal definition of an assistance animal, being a dog or other animal that:

 - is accredited under State or Territory law to assist a person with disability to alleviate the effects of disability; or

 - is accredited by an animal training organisation prescribed in the regulations; or

 - is trained to assist a person with disability to alleviate the effect of the disability and meet standards of hygiene and behaviour that are appropriate for an animal in a public place.